-Р q1g Please mark the extent to which you disagree or agree with each of the following statements about this school.
-I feel respected by my child's teachers.
-D q1h Staff at this school work hard to build trusting relationships with parents/guardians like me. Г Чтп 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree Please mark the extent to which you disagree or agree with each of the following statements about this school. Р q2a Teachers and parents/guardians think of each other as partners in educating children.
+Please mark the extent to which you disagree or agree with each of the following statements about this school.

+- P q3 I feel respected by my child's teachers. - P q4 Staff at this school work hard to build trusting relationships with parents/guardians like me. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

+Please mark the extent to which you disagree or agree with each of the following statements about this school.

+P q14 My child's teachers treat me as a partner in educating my child.

 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know